rohu0510/socket-assignment/README.md

    - Enter an IP to bind the server (e.g., `127.0.0.1`)
    - Enter a port (e.g., `5000`)

-The server will start listening on the provided IP and port.
+The server will start listening asynchronously on the provided IP and port.

 ---